Peek (mobile Internet device): Technology

 The 2008 Peek device was designed by Peek in partnership with IDEO and BYD, and its architecture is based on the Texas Instruments Locosto chipset with an ARM core.
 It uses a customized, lightweight operating system nicknamed "Peekux" which is based on Nucleus RTOS by Mentor Graphics.

 The Peek device's client firmware is C/C++ code written for the TI environment.
-Flavors of the Peek application for alternative operating environments from other RTOSes, to BREW, to Windows, to Android have all been spotted.
+Flavors of the Peek application for alternative operating environments from other RTOSes to BREW, to Windows, and to Android have all been spotted.

 The core of Peek's real time mobile messaging platform is a cloud application.
 The environment is a conventional web application LAMP stack and relies in part on Amazon Web Services.

 This cloud application has been deployed on many partner company devices since 2010.